truenas/middleware/docs/userguide/freenas_sharing.rst

 Before using shadow copies with FreeNAS®, be aware of the following caveats:

-* if the Windows system is not fully patched to the latest service pack, Shadow Copies may not work.
+* If the Windows system is not fully patched to the latest service pack, Shadow Copies may not work.
 If you are unable to see any previous versions of files to restore, use Windows Update to make sure that the system is fully up-to-date.

-* at this time, shadow copy support only works for ZFS pools or datasets.
+* Shadow copy support only works for ZFS pools or datasets.
 This means that the CIFS share must be configured on a volume or dataset, not on a directory.
-Directory support will be added in a future version of FreeNAS®.

-* since directories can not be shadow copied at this time, if you configure "Enable home directories" on the CIFS service, any data stored in the user's home directory will not be shadow copied.
+* Since directories can not be shadow copied at this time, if you configure "Enable home directories" on the CIFS service, any data stored in the user's home directory will not be shadow copied.

+* Datasets are filesystems and shadow copies cannot traverse filesystems.
+If you want to be able to see the shadow copies in your child datasets, create separate shares for them.

 * shadow copies will not work with a manual snapshot, you must create a periodic snapshot task for the pool or dataset being shared by CIFS or a recursive task for a parent dataset.
 At this time, if multiple snapshot tasks are created for the same pool/dataset being shared by CIFS, shadow copies will only work on the last executed task at the time the CIFS service started.
 A future version of FreeNAS® will address this limitation.

-* the periodic snapshot task should be created and at least one snapshot should exist **before** creating the CIFS share.
+* The periodic snapshot task should be created and at least one snapshot should exist **before** creating the CIFS share.
 If you created the CIFS share first, restart the CIFS service in :menuselection:`Services --> Control Services`.

-* appropriate permissions must be configured on the volume/dataset being shared by CIFS.
+* Appropriate permissions must be configured on the volume/dataset being shared by CIFS.

-* users can not delete shadow copies on the Windows system due to the way Samba works.
+* Users can not delete shadow copies on the Windows system due to the way Samba works.
 Instead, the administrator can remove snapshots from the FreeNAS® administrative GUI.
 The only way to disable shadow copies completely is to remove the periodic snapshot task and delete all snapshots associated with the
   CIFS share.